digris/doc-openbroadcast-platform/source/application/library/artists/index.rst

 The Artist card
 ===============

-The artist card displays some information about the artist.
+A card contains information and actions about an artist in the list.

 .. figure:: img/artist-list-card.png